Wolf Brand Chili Tex-Mex Enchiladas

 One of the recipes that I was excited to try the Cheesy Enchiladas from the Wolf Brand Chili website.
 My mom used to make a similar recipe of enchiladas!
 I made two sets of enchiladas.
 One non-spicy set for the boys and one full-on with green chilies, tomatoes and I added onions and the “HOT” can Wolf Brand Chili.
 I’ve added the recipe I used for the non-spicy enchiladas; that is the recipe my mom uses on hers.
 For the spicy, you just add the green chilies, tomatoes, and onions with the Hot Wolf Brand Chili.

 A look at my prep station:

 - 2 cups shredded Cheddar and Monterey Jack cheese blend

 - 1 can (19 oz each) Wolf Brand® Chili, divided

-- Preheat oven to 375°F. Pour 1/4 of a cup of the enchilada sauce into the 11×7-inch glass baking dish with cooking spray; set aside.
+- Preheat oven to 375°F. Pour 1/4 of a cup of the enchilada sauce into the 11×7-inch glass baking dish; set aside.

 - Get cheese and chili ready in bowls set aside in an assembly line style.

 - Combine remaining chili with 1 tablespoon of water; smother over the top of enchiladas and pour the remaining can of enchilada sauce as well.

 - Sprinkle remaining cheese and cover with foil.